Image

 • Sexual contact with nursing home residents

-Penalties for Failing to Register as a Sex Offender in Morgan County and Throughout Missouri
+Penalties for Failing to Register as a Sex Offender in Morgan County, MO

-Failure to register as a sex offender is a class E felony unless the individual is required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it turns into a class D felony.
+Failure to register as a sex offender is considered a class E felony unless you are required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it becomes a class D felony.

-Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
-In addition to expert legal representation from our skilled Morgan County, MO child pornography lawyers, we provide help in the following practice areas for clients in Morgan County and anywhere in Missouri:
+Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
+Along with expert legal representation from our skilled Morgan County, MO child pornography lawyers, we provide help in the following practice areas for clients in Morgan County, MO:

 Child Pornography Defense Lawyer Morgan County, MO | Criminal Defense Law Firm in Morgan County, MO | Combs Waterkotte